scottsun17/CS612SinglePageApplication/README.md

 ## How to run the app?
 1. Download the app and navigate to the file location in the terminal (ex. cd C:\Users\..\SinglePageApplication)
+2. Add API token to siteContent.js file Line 3 under var googleNewsUrl
-2. Fire `npm start`
+3. Fire `npm start`
-3. Open http://localhost:3000 to view it in the browser
+4. Open http://localhost:3000 to view it in the browser
-4. App is launched and have fun
+5. App is launched and have fun